Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Patient-specific networks in 5 minutes

-To evaluate the generalization capability of neural networks trained exclusively with synthetic X-rays, we used two benchmark 2D/3D registration datasets with ground truth C-arm poses.
-First, we evaluated \name using the DeepFluoro dataset~\cite{grupp2020automatic}, a collection of pelvic X-rays and CTs from lower body cadavers.
-Each subject has a CT scan and between 24 and 111 X-rays, totaling six CTs~(\cref{fig:pretraining}A, \textit{top}) and 366 X-rays~(\cref{fig:renderer}E, \textit{left}).
-To measure \name's performance on images from real clinical interventions, we also used the Ljubljana dataset~\cite{pernus20133d} to register 2D and 3D digital subtraction angiography (DSA) images from 10 endovascular neurosurgery patients.
-In this dataset, each patient has one 3D rotational DSA (rDSA)~(\cref{fig:pretraining}B, \textit{top}) and two 2D DSAs~(\cref{fig:renderer}E, \textit{center}) as intraoperative images in endovascular procedures are commonly acquired using a biplane C-arm.
-Finally, numerous metrics exist to evaluate the error of a pose estimate relative to the ground truth, which we survey in the \cref{sec:metrics}.
-We report mean Target Registration Error (mTRE) as it is the most stringent metric~(\cref{tab:metrics}).
+To assess our foundation model's performance and generalization to real X-ray images across multiple contexts, we evaluated \name on all publicly available human 2D/3D registration datasets with ground truth C-arm poses: (i) DeepFluoro~\cite{grupp2020automatic}, a collection of pelvic X-rays and CTs from six lower body cadavers, with six volumes and 362 X-rays (24--111 per subject); (ii) Femur~\cite{flepp2025automatic}, another cadaveric dataset with 49 distal femur X-rays from five subjects, each with an accompanying CT scan; (iii) Ljubljana~\cite{pernus20133d} containing 2D and 3D digital subtraction angiography (DSA) images from 10 endovascular neurosurgery patients.
+Each patient has one 3D rotational DSA (rDSA) and two 2D DSAs, as intraoperative images in endovascular procedures are commonly acquired using a biplane C-arm.
+Representative X-rays and volumes from each dataset are visualized in \cref{fig:wbct}a-c and \cref{fig:pretraining}b-d, respectively, alongside cropped scans from our whole-body pretraining corpus with similar anatomy (\cref{fig:pretraining}a). \cref{fig:wbct}d and \cref{fig:bch}a visualize internal clinical datasets of adult and neonatal CT/MR angiograms, respectively, which are used to further quantify the accuracy and scalability of \name.